Last Updated on June 4, 2020 by Stacy Sampson, DO

 The finger prick begins the rapid blood test for HIV which is complete 15 minutes later.

-Next, a traditional blood sample is taken from your arm for Syphilis testing.
-The Syphilis is sent to a lab and results are available 7 business days later along with your Chlamydia and Gonorrhea test results.
+Next, a traditional blood sample is taken from your arm for syphilis testing.
+The syphilis test is sent to a lab and results are available 7 business days later along with your chlamydia and gonorrhea test results.

 The nurse said chlamydia and gonorrhea bacteria flush out and are harder to detect when having urinated recently; however, after a longer duration of time, they come back again.

-Unfortunately, peeing profusely will not make your STD go away.
+Unfortunately, peeing profusely will not make an STI go away.
 Dang it!

 Step Five: Meet the nurse back in the testing room, get your HIV results, and your FREE CONDOMS!!!!
 YEY!!!